 There is a strong relationship between success in college and class attendance.
 Any absence interferes with the learning process and may contribute to academic failure.
 Because Northeast Iowa Community College (NICC) is dedicated to helping students succeed, the college is committed to the importance of regular attendance in all classes.
 NICC instructors are required by federal student financial aid regulations to maintain accurate attendance records and submit those records periodically to the Financial Aid Office.
 Instructor notification of non-attendance could interfere with Veteran's Administration or other financial aid benefits.
-The Department of Education defines academic attendance and attendance at an academically related activity as, but not limited to:
+The Department of Education defines academic attendance and attendance at an academically related activity as being academically engaged in the course.
+Some examples include:

-- Physically attending a class where there is an opportunity for direct interaction with the instructor - Submitting an academic assignment - Taking an exam or an interactive tutorial - Attending a study group that is assigned by the instructor - Participating in an online discussion or message board assignment
+- Physically attending a class where there is an opportunity for direct interaction with the instructor - · Submitting an academic assignment - Taking an exam or an interactive tutorial - Participating in a study group that is assigned by the instructor - Participating in an online discussion or message board assignment